Water sampler

 A water sampler is a device for field collection of one or more samples of water for testing.
 There are many different designs of water samplers.
-Selection or a particular sampler type depends on the type of analysis to be performed (e.g. ambient water quality or wastewater), the type of water source (e.g. a lake or pond, small stream or large river, coastal waters or deep ocean) and other factors such as ambient environmental conditions (e.g. collection of stormwater during a rain event vs. ambient water sampling during dry weather).
+Selection of a particular sampler type depends on the type of analysis to be performed (e.g. ambient water quality or wastewater), the type of water source (e.g. a lake or pond, small stream or large river, coastal waters or deep ocean) and other factors such as ambient environmental conditions (e.g. collection of stormwater during a rain event vs. ambient water sampling during dry weather).
 Some sampler devices are designed for manual collection (a grab sample).
 Composite samplers can be configured to collect multiple samples over a specified time period or flow regime.